mec-kon/led-strip-server/README.md

 # led-strip-server
 ### This is a simple server program for a Raspberry Pi that hosts a web page to select different colors on it.
 ### These colors are then displayed on an RGB led strip.
+### In addition, the server can receive commands over MQTT to control the led strip from Openhab.

 ![](demo/led_strip_website.png)